filamentphp/filament/packages/forms/docs/03-fields.md

 <img src="https://user-images.githubusercontent.com/41773797/147612784-5eb58d0f-5111-4db8-8f54-3b5c3e2cc80a.png">

-You may limit the length of the string by setting the `minLength()` and `maxLength()` methods.
+You may limit the length of the input by setting the `minLength()` and `maxLength()` methods.
 These methods add both frontend and backend validation:

 ```php
 use Filament\Forms\Components\TextInput;